ESSS/alfasim-sdk/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps, and a credit will always be given.

 Developing inside the ESSS
 --------------------------

-Here's how to set up `alfasim_sdk` for local development, when developing inside ESSS
+Here's how to set up `alfasim_sdk` for local development, when developing inside ESSS.

+You don't need to create a new environment for ALFAsim-SDK, the workflow proceded, as usual, go to the app repository and activate the app environment.

-The first step is to activate the  `pre-commit <https://pre-commit.com>`_ hook, this only needs to be executed once.
+The only thing that nows you need to execute ``pre-commit install`` from inside the alfasim-SDK repository to enable the git commit hook. commit, notice that this only needs to be executed once.

 #.
 Install pre-commit::